AbissoDorato/net_module/README.md

 ## Usage
 - Compile the module using make
-- Use the two bash scripts to load the module inside the kernel `sudo ./fib_load`
-- use dmesg to see the state of the network, output should look like this
+- run the script fib_full to load,unload and print the log using dmesg